 Subgrantees must comply with MaineHousing’s Equal Access Handbook to assist Households with Limited English Proficiency (LEP) and must make reasonable accommodations for a Person with a Disability.

 Subgrantee must certify or deny an Application within thirty (30) business days from the Application Received Date.
-Written notification of eligibility must be sent to the Applicant within ten (10) calendar days of the Benefit issuance.
-Written notification of denial must be sent to the Applicant within three (3) business days.
+Written notification of eligibility must be sent to the Primary Applicant within ten (10) calendar days of the Benefit issuance.
+Written notification of denial must be sent to the Primary Applicant within three (3) business days.

 Written notification of eligibility.
-The written notification of eligibility must state the Benefit amount, the date the Benefit or credit notification was sent to the Vendor, the approved Home Energy type and the manner by which the Applicant can request an Informal Review or Fair Hearing, if applicable.
+The written notification of eligibility must state the Benefit amount, the date the Benefit or credit notification was sent to the Vendor, the approved Home Energy type and the manner by which the Primary Applicant can request an Informal Review or Fair Hearing, if applicable.

+Written notification of void.
+The written HEAP Application Voided notification must state non-receipt of a signed application.

 Written notification of denial.
-The written notification of denial must state the facts surrounding the decision, the reason for the decision and the manner by which the Applicant can request an Informal Review or Fair Hearing.
+The written notification of denial must state the facts surrounding the decision, the reason for the decision and the manner by which the Primary Applicant can request an Informal Review or Fair Hearing.

 i.
-A denial for missing information will be rescinded if the required information is received by the Subgrantee within (15) fifteen business days from the date of written notification of denial.
+A denial for missing information will be reversed if the required information is received by the Subgrantee at any time during the program year.
+The Primary Applicant must provide the documentation that was required at the time of denial in order to reverse the denial.
+If the Primary Applicant is unable to provide the required missing documentation, a new application must be completed.

-7. The Subgrantee must verify citizenship or legal status, income and Social Security Numbers of all Household Members as well as the identity of the Applicant as prescribed by the HEAP Guide and this Rule.
+7. The Subgrantee must verify citizenship or legal status, income and Social Security Numbers of all Household Members as well as the identity of the Primary Applicant as prescribed by the HEAP Guide and this Rule.

 Eligibility.

-Except as may be expressly provided for elsewhere in this Rule, eligibility shall be determined on the basis of information submitted by the Applicant as of the Application Date.
-MaineHousing and Subgrantees reserve the right to ask for additional or clarifying information from Applicant, Household Members, or third parties to determine eligibility.
+Except as may be expressly provided for elsewhere in this Rule, eligibility shall be determined on the basis of information submitted by the Primary Applicant as of the Application Date.
+MaineHousing and Subgrantees reserve the right to ask for additional or clarifying information from the Primary Applicant, Household Members, or third parties to determine eligibility.

 A. Household Eligibility.

-1. The Applicant and each additional Household Member must be one of the following: (1) a U.S. Citizen; (2) a U.S. Non-Citizen National; or (3) a Qualified Alien.
-If the Applicant or any Household Member does not meet this requirement they must be excluded from the total number of Household Members when calculating a Benefit.
+1. The Primary Applicant and each additional Household Member must be one of the following: (1) a U.S. Citizen; (2) a U.S. Non-Citizen National; or (3) a Qualified Alien.
+If the Primary Applicant or any Household Member does not meet this requirement they must be excluded from the total number of Household Members when calculating a Benefit.
 All documentation must be valid.
 Expired or absent documentation is not acceptable.

 U.S. Citizenship or U.S. Non-Citizen National status may be verified using ONE of the following documents: